Azure/azure-functions-dotnet-worker-preview/README.md

 For functions attributes to work, you also need to reference the appropriate WebJobs SDK packages that contain the required types.

-### Functions
+#### Functions

 Like .NET Core 3.1 function apps, functions are in C# files.
 They are currently separated into folders but, like .NET Core 3.1 functions, they can be organized differently if you wish.

-One important difference with .NET 5 functions is that "rich bindings", such as binding to a Cosmos DB client, are not supported.
+One important difference with .NET 5 functions is that "rich bindings", such as Durable Functions or binding to SDK types like Cosmos DB client, are not supported.
 Use strings and C# objects (POCOs).
 For HTTP, use `HttpRequestData` and `HttpResponseData` objects.

 * `Function1` - An HTTP trigger with a Blob input and a Queue output.
 * `Function2` - A Queue trigger with a Blob input.